Wulfenite Value, Price, and Jewelry Information

 Many localities across the globe produce wulfenites.
 However, cuttable material is very rare, indeed.
 Individual crystals usually have a tabular structure.
 As a result, they’re frequently too thin to find a fragment suitable for cutting.
 Should a faceter acquire a suitable piece, even more challenges await.
 These beautiful gems combine very low hardness with sensitivities to both heat and vibration.
 Although not well suited for jewelry use, faceted pieces, as well as crystals, make stunning collector’s gems.

 Red wulfenites over 1 carat and yellowish or orange stones over 2 carats are extremely scarce.
 The only larger stones come from Namibian (Tsumeb) material.
 However, this locality produced very few facetable gems very infrequently.
-Faceters have cut very few stones from this source.
+Thus, faceters have cut very few stones from this source.

 Wulfenites may show an anomalous biaxial optic character.